Skip to content

 • Comments: Start with #

-Every OpenAPI specification follows this basic structure:
+Every OpenAPI specification follows this structure.
+Here’s a complete example:

 openapi: 3.2.0